1. Home

 For Those Certain About a Pharmacy Career

-A 2-3 program may be suitable for students who also view pharmacy as their guaranteed career path but still want some sort of flexibility in choosing pharmacy schools after pre-requisite completion.
-Remember that your pharmacy curriculum could be more rigorous (you will learn more in a shorter period) and that a quicker path to the Doctor of Pharmacy degree doesn’t necessarily mean you are getting the best education.
+A 2-3 program may be suitable for students who view pharmacy as their guaranteed career path but still want flexibility in choosing pharmacy schools after pre-requisite completion.
+Remember that your pharmacy curriculum could be more rigorous (you will learn more in a shorter period) and that a quicker path to the Doctor of Pharmacy degree doesn’t necessarily mean getting the best education.
 Programs that offer a year-round academic calendar leave minimal time for intern experiences.

 Since many employers may want to see ‘real-world’ experience practicing as a pharmacy intern, these experiential education opportunities will be more challenging to acquire while embedded within a continuous learning program.